CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ```
 On the same appliance, {{<link title="Install NetQ CLI/#configure-the-netq-cli" text="generate new AuthKeys and configure the CLI">}}.

-Next, clear the install state and save the database from the decommissioned appliance.
+Next, clear the install state from the decommissioned appliance.
 In cluster deployments, run this command on the master node:

 ```
 cumulus@<hostname>:~$ netq bootstrap reset